 Poll: Which story would you like to see next?
 Vote Now!

-Author has written 32 stories for Harry Potter, and Wings of Fire, Tui T. Sutherland.
+Author has written 36 stories for Harry Potter, Wings of Fire, Tui T. Sutherland, and Avengers.

 Hello; glad to see someone was curious enough about me to check my profile!
 However, I am as paranoid as Madeye Moody, so all I'm saying about myself is that I'm a speculative fiction writer with a taste for philosophy and dried seaweed, and that I particularly enjoy reading Harry Potter fanfiction, especially Snape-centric ones.